Suspension splittings of 5-dimensional Poincar\'{e} duality complexes and their applications: Applications

-This recovers a special case of a well-known result due to Steenrod.
-Namely, Steenrod shows \cite[Theorem~28.1]{Steenrod:1947} that for any 5-dimensional CW complex $X$ there is a short exact sequence
+using the Hopf theorem.
+In this range, $\pi^4(X)$ and $\pi^4(X;\Z/k)$ are also groups, and their structure is described below using results known in the literature.

+On the other hand, $\pi^3(X)$ and $\pi^3(X;\Z/k)$ fall outside of Borsuk's range, and must be dealt with separately.
+While the group structure on $S^3$ induces a group structure on $\pi^3(X)$, a priori $\pi^3(X;\mathbb{Z}/k)$ is only a pointed set.
+As it turns out, $\pi^3(X;\mathbb{Z}/k)$ does carry a canonical group structure.
+This, along with the group $\pi^3(X)$, is described in Sections \ref{sectpi3X} and \ref{sectpi3xzk} below.
+We also give information about the set $\pi^2(X)$ in Section~\ref{sectpi2X}.

-Under our standing assumption that $H_1(X)\cong H^4(X)$ is torsion free, the sequence splits (as observed by Larry Taylor \cite[Example 6.3]{Taylor:2012}, this splitting is true in slightly more general conditions).
-Moreover, in this case we may replace $H^3(X;\mathbb{Z})$ with the mod $2$ reduced group and recover \eqref{pi4X}.
+As for $\pi^4(X)$, we have a well-known result of Steenrod \cite{Steenrod:1947}, which gives a short exact sequence Under our standing assumption that $H_1(X;\Z)\cong H^4(X;\Z)$ is torsion-free, the sequence splits (as observed by Taylor \cite[Example 6.3]{Taylor:2012}, this splitting holds under slightly more general conditions).
+We can also replace $H^3(X;\mathbb{Z})$ with the mod $2$ reduced group.
+Thus \begin{prop} There is a group isomorphism